automl/amltk/docs/guides/scheduling.md

 events it defines.
 This allows us to react to certain tasks themselves, and not generally everything that may pass through the `Scheduler`.

 In the below example, we'll do two things.
-First is we'll create a `Task` and react to it's events, but also use the `Scheduler` directly and use `submit()`.
+First, we'll create a `Task` and react to its events, but also use the `Scheduler` directly and use `submit()`.
 Then we'll see how the callbacks reacted to different events.